On Test

 When it comes to choosing the perfect yacht, it's a deeply personal decision influenced by various factors.
 For those whose primary focus is power and performance, the wallywhy100's semi-displacement hull delivers a solid performance with speeds up to 27 knots.
 But how does it compare to rivals?

 If accommodating guests overnight is your main concern, the Wally, with its three-cabin layout, comfortably sleeps up to six guests.
-However, many of its competitors, like the Pardo Yachts E72 and Absolute 64, outdo it slightly by providing accommodation for up to eight guests across four cabins.
+However, many of its competitors, like the Pardo Yachts E72 outdo it slightly by providing accommodation for up to eight guests across four cabins.
 This makes them a better bet for those looking to maximise the number of family and friends onboard.
 Despite this, the wallywhy100 offers a full-beam owner's cabin that boasts an ensuite bathroom, hull side windows, and a sofa, providing maximum comfort for the owner.
 Similarly, the Arcadia Sherpa 60 and Bluegame BGX73 feature three cabins but can accommodate an extra guest, offering a fantastic level of comfort for longer stints on board.

 In terms of cruising speed, the wallywhy100 achieves a steady 24 knots, emphasising stability and comfort over outright speed.
 This approach may not appeal to those who crave the higher cruising speeds of yachts like the Bluegame BG74 and Bluegame BGX63, both of which hit an impressive 27 knots at cruising.
 For those not in a hurry, the Arcadia Sherpa 60 offers a more leisurely pace with a cruising speed of 16 knots.